Harriet Hall: Career

 Hall spoke at the Science-Based Medicine Conference and The Amazing Meeting 7, among other venues in 2009.
 She was interviewed on podcasts such as The Reality Check, Skepticality and The Skeptic Zone.

-Starting in the January 2010 issue, Hall had a regular 250-word column in O, The Oprah Magazine debunking common health myths.
+Starting in the January 2010 issue, Hall had a regular 250-word column debunking common health myths in O, The Oprah Magazine.
 Her relationship with the magazine was rocky, and the column ended in the June 2010 issue.
 She later said about this experience that "The editor who hired me was replaced by a less sympathetic one (...).
 They restricted me to a measly 200 words and wanted to tell me exactly what to write about and what to say.
 I couldn’t even recognize the final edited version as my writing."

 Hall was on the board and had been a founding member of the Institute for Science in Medicine, formed in 2009.
 In 2010 she was elected a Fellow of the Committee for Skeptical Inquiry.

-On August 21, 2010 Hall was honored with an award recognizing her contributions in the skeptical field, from The IIG during its 10th Anniversary Gala.
+On August 21, 2010, Hall was honored with an award recognizing her contributions in the skeptical field, from the IIG during its 10th Anniversary Gala.

-Hall also spoke at the 6th World Skeptic Congress in Berlin, "Complementary and Alternative Medicine: Fairy Tale Science and Placebo Medicine".
+Hall spoke at the 6th World Skeptic Congress in Berlin, "Complementary and Alternative Medicine: Fairy Tale Science and Placebo Medicine".

-In 2015 she published a YouTube lecture series titled "Science Based Medicine", commissioned by the James Randi Educational Foundation.
-It is presented as a course consisting of 10 lectures regarding the differences between Science-Based and Evidence-Based Medicine, CAM, Chiropractic, Acupuncture, Homeopathy, Naturopathy and Herbal Medicine, Energy Medicine, Miscellaneous “Alternatives”, Pitfalls in Research, and Science-Based Medicine in the Media and Politics.
+In 2015 she published a YouTube lecture series entitled "Science Based Medicine", commissioned by the James Randi Educational Foundation.
+It is presented as a course consisting of ten lectures regarding the differences between science-based and evidence-based medicine, complementary and alternative medicine (CAM), chiropractic, acupuncture, homeopathy, naturopathy, and herbal medicine, energy medicine, miscellaneous "alternatives", pitfalls in research, and science-based medicine in the media and politics.

 From 2018, Hall published a regular column in Skeptical Inquirer called "Reality Is the Best Medicine".